-Turn off DC power before installing or removing any plug or cable from the interface A and interface B connectors.
-Ensure that user connections are made of the appropriate pins and that the appropriate signal levels are applied.
+Caution possible equipment damage Turn off DC power before installing or removing any plug or cable from the Interface A and Interface B connectors.
+Ensure that user connections are made to the appropriate pins and that the appropriate signal levels are applied.
 Failure to do so may damage the laser.